UMAprotocol/UMIPs/UMIPs/umip-55.md

 1. Voting.sol and the [VotingUpgrader contract](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/umips/VotingUpgrader.sol)
 must be deployed.
 Once done, the addresses will be listed in this UMIP below.
-1. The new Voting.sol must be given minting priviledges for the UMA token to allow it to pay inflationary rewards.
+1. The new Voting.sol must be given minting privileges for the UMA token to allow it to pay inflationary rewards.
 1. Finder ownership must be passed to the `VotingUpgrader`.
 1. The existing voting contract's ownership must be passed to the `VotingUpgrader`.
 1. The `VotingUpgrader`'s `upgrade()` method must be called.